 - Susanne Tanksi, MD, MPH - Section Chief, General Academic Pediatrics; Vice Chair, General Pediatrics; Associate Director, C. Everett Koop Institute

 - Dr. Matthew Duncan leads efforts to integrate mental health services within primary care.

 - Dr. Julia Frew and Daisy Goodman, CNM co-lead a group focused on improving outcomes for families and children affected by perinatal substance use disorders through providing enhanced perinatal addiction treatment.

 - Dr. Patricia Lanter leads several ED initiatives in collaboration with community health staff including bringing recovery services to patients receiving care in the Emergency Department.

 - Dr. Charlie Brackett, with Drs.
-Christine Finn, H. Sam Landsman (Inpatient Psychiatry Services), and Patricia Lanter (Emergency Department) leads the Opioid Addiction Treatment Collaborative (OATC) initiative focusing on building systems and removing barriers to deliver evidence-based care for all D-HH patients with opioid use disorder.
+Christine Finn, H. Sam Landsman (Inpatient Psychiatry Services), and Patricia Lanter (Emergency Department) leads the Opioid Addiction Treatment Collaborative (OATC) initiative focusing on building systems and removing barriers to deliver evidence-based care for all Dartmouth Health patients with opioid use disorder.

 - Dr. Seddon Savage leads a variety of strategies focused on changing the stigma and culture of shame and silence around substance use and mental health disorders.

 - Dr. Steven Chapman led work on adult and adolescent screening, brief intervention, and referral to treatment (SBIRT).